-This mode of divorce is not universal among Muslims across the world, as many other Islamic schools of thought prefer the divorce process to be deferred, in many cases over a period of three months.
+This mode of divorce isn’t universal among Muslims across the world, as many other Islamic schools of thought prefer the divorce process to be deferred, in many cases over three months.
 The government has cited the example of many predominantly Muslim countries, including Pakistan, that has banned instant divorce.

 There is a 3-step process to follow divorce as per Sharia law:

 - A couple can apply for the first talaq in any judiciary body.
-After the first one, Islam gives them one more chance for reuniting within a waiting period of 3 months.
-A couple can re-unite within this waiting period, without any new marriage contract or following any rituals that are been followed in newly marriages.
+After the first one, Islam gives them one more chance for reuniting within a waiting period of three months.
+A couple can re-unite within this waiting period, without any new marriage contract or following any rituals that are been followed in new marriages.

 - A couple can apply for the second talaq in any judiciary body.
-After the second one, Islam gives them the last chance for reuniting within same waiting period of 3 months, without any new marriage contract or following any rituals that are been followed in newly marriages.
+After the second one, Islam gives them the last chance for reuniting within the same waiting period of three months, without any new marriage contract or following any rituals that are been followed in new marriages.

 In traditional Islamic jurisprudence, instant divorce is considered to be a particularly disapproved, but legally valid, form of divorce.
-Changing social conditions around the world have led to increasing dissatisfaction with traditional Islamic law of divorce since the early 20th century and various reforms have been undertaken in different countries.
-Contrary to practices adopted in most Muslim-majority countries, Muslim couples in India are not required to register their marriage with civil authorities.
+Changing social conditions around the world has led to increasing dissatisfaction with traditional Islamic law of divorce since the early 20th century and various reforms have been undertaken in different countries.
+Contrary to practices adopted in most Muslim-majority countries, Muslim couples in India aren’t required to register their marriage with civil authorities.

 There was a desperate need to ban this cult because of the following reasons: